 Greek Valerian is rarely used today for alternative medicine.
-The roots are alterative, astringent, diaphoretic, expectorant and pectoral, and can be taken as an infusion with water or as a medicinal tincture with alcohol for the treatment of coughs, colds, bronchitis, laryngitis, tuberculosis, feverish and inflammatory diseases, including abscess and skin conditions.
+The roots are alterative, astringent, diaphoretic, expectorant and pectoral, and can be taken as an infusion with water or as a herbal tincture for coughs, colds, bronchitis, laryngitis, tuberculosis, feverish and inflammatory diseases, including abscess and skin conditions.
 A decoction of the whole plant is used as a hair rinse.

 Greek Valerian Habitat and Description

 Greek Valerian is a perennial native herb found growing in rich woods, damp ground and along shady river banks in Eastern N. America from New York to Minnesota, south to Kansas and Georgia.

 Greek Valerian flowers bloom from March to May.
 The nodding, blue to purple flowers grow in loose, terminal clusters.
 The leaves form a rosette at the base, and grow in alternate pairs on the stem, they are pinnate with six to eight opposite pairs of leaflets.
 Greek Valerian has slender, creeping roots, and can multiply very quickly.
 The stems are multiple as many as 10 to one plant they are branched and grow to 12 inches high.

 Greek Valerian is easily cultivated from seed or root division, it prefers moist, well drained, sandy soil in a shady position.
 Gather roots in fall, whole plants in spring.
 Dry for later herb use.
 The flowers are edible, taste good in salad.